balajibhutham/Python-/Sequence/1.Strings/README.md

        To retrieve an element of the sequence(list,tuple etc, we use the index operator ([]):

+Slicing:
-Slicing: slicing is used for the selection of multiple elements
+           slicing is used for the selection of multiple elements.

           In Python, you perform slicing using the colon: operator.

           When we assign a single element to slicing, we get a TypeError.
 It will only accept iterables.